ZacharyDinerstein/website/README.md

 5. That's it!
 The changes will now be viewable on the live site.
 (May take a few minutes for them to appear.)

+* How to update the css file using SASS
+1. In Terminal, CD into the root folder of the project
+2. type the command "sass --watch sass:css"
+3. In the program, edit any of the SASS files within the folder named "scss"
+4. The changes will now apear within in the css folder AND appear on the site.

 # [Start Bootstrap Readme - Agency](https://startbootstrap.com/template-overviews/agency/)